 I have a limited number of reduced fee appointments which are available for students and individuals on a low income.
 Please contact me to discuss.

 Appointments last 50 minutes and we'll generally meet weekly at the same time each week.

 I offer a free telephone or email consultation to help you decide whether you want to book an appointment with me.

 We can talk briefly about what is troubling you, any questions you may have about me, my practice and any professional issues.
 It will also give you a sense of what counselling with me might be like.

-I offer appointments at two different central Cambridge health and wellbeing centres - Cambridge Flourishing and Salus Wellness.
-Both offering easy access from the city centre, train and bus stations.
+I offer appointments online and at two central Cambridge health and wellbeing clinics - Cambridge Flourishing and Salus Wellness.